 As the addiction progresses, alcohol can change the chemical makeup of the brain, keeping the cells in a state of sedation nearly all the time.
 When the person is not drinking, those cells may respond with alarm and cause tremors, nausea or panic.
 This is when the addiction is in full swing, as the chemical changes serve to lock the behavior in place and make it hard for the person to stop drinking without help.

+Learning more about the nature of addiction and how it is diagnosed and treated is always helpful for family members living with someone who is addicted.
 Armed with information, they can make good decisions about when to intervene and what kind of help they should offer the person who is struggling with alcoholism.
 It’s important to remember, however, that families aren’t responsible for formally diagnosing alcoholism, and that these labels might not mean anything to the person who is addicted.
 Telling the person that he/she is a “young adult subtype” won’t mean anything to the person who is living with the illness.
 Instead, it’s best to let this sort of information infuse the way the family talks to the addict, and the sorts of therapy the family investigates for the person to enter at the end of the intervention.
 A person who might seem to be a young adult drinker, for example, might benefit from outpatient counseling and might readily accept that help, while a person who is in the chronic severe subtype might need inpatient care and that care might span multiple issues.
 Knowledge truly can be power here, if it allows the family to approach the person in a loving and informed manner in an intervention.

 Call us today with any questions you have regarding staging an intervention for your loved one.
 We can connect you with an interventionist who can help you through the process.